-- a. that has been excavated or quarried from areas that are not contaminated with manufactured chemicals, or with process residues, as a result of industrial, commercial, mining, or agricultural activities, and - b. that does not contain any sulfidic ores or soils or any other waste,
+- a. that has been excavated or quarried from areas that are not contaminated with manufactured chemicals, or with process residues, as a result of industrial, commercial, mining, or agricultural activities, and - b. that does not contain any sulfidic ores or soils or any other waste, and includes excavated natural material that meets such criteria for virgin excavated natural material as may be approved for the time being pursuant to an EPA Gazettal notice.

-Note: virgin excavated natural material has the same meaning as in the Protection of the Environment Operations Act 1997
+Note: virgin excavated natural material has the same meaning as in the Protection of the Environment Operations Act 1997 vistas means a view corridor to a distant view waste includes:

-- a. any substance (whether solid, liquid or gaseous) that is discharged, emitted or deposited in the environment in such volume, consistency or manner as to cause an alteration in the environment, or - b. any discarded, rejected, unwanted, surplus or abandoned substance, or - c. any otherwise discarded, rejected, unwanted, surplus or abandoned substance intended for sale or for recycling, processing, recovery or purification by a separate operation from that which produced the substance, or d. any substance prescribed by the regulations to be waste.
+- a. any substance (whether solid, liquid or gaseous) that is discharged, emitted or deposited in the environment in such volume, consistency or manner as to cause an alteration in the environment, or - b. any discarded, rejected, unwanted, surplus or abandoned substance, or - c. any otherwise discarded, rejected, unwanted, surplus or abandoned substance intended for sale or for recycling, processing, recovery or purification by a separate operation from that which produced the substance, or - d. any substance prescribed by the regulations to be waste.